Zedd: 2017–2023: Collaborations and singles

-On 10 October 2019, Zedd tweeted that he had been "permanently banned" from China due to his liking of a tweet related to South Park, an American adult animated sitcom which had been banned in the country several days prior as a result of the episode "Band in China".

-This seemingly only applies to live performances, however, as much of his music remains easily accessible within the country.
+In October 2019, Zedd announced on Twitter that he had been permanently banned from China after liking a tweet related to the animated series South Park, which had been banned in the country several days prior as a result of the episode "Band in China".
+This restriction seemingly only applied to live performances, however, as much of his music remained accessible within the country.

-On 16 July 2020, Zedd released the single "Funny" with Jasmine Thompson, along with the song's music video.

-On 23 October 2020, Zedd released the single "Inside Out" with Griff.

-In April 2021, it was revealed that Zedd would have a residency at the new Las Vegas super club Zouk, along with Tiësto, with each receiving US$250,000 per gig.
-The initial show was set to be on 3 July 2021.

-On 13 August 2021, Zedd performed at Musikfest, with the opening acts Gabi DeMartino and Dot.

-On 7 September 2021, Valorant announced the collaboration between Zedd and Valorant to create different cosmetic weapon skins which featured exclusive sound effects, as well as a custom tune on the weapons when inspected.

-On 28 January 2022, Zedd released the song "You've Got to Let Go If You Want to Be Free" with the English electronic duo Disclosure.

-On 20 May 2022, Zedd played at EDC Las Vegas, which was also live streamed.

-On 12 August 2022, Zedd started a commercial collaboration with computer peripherals company HyperX (acquired by HP Inc. in 2021) and became its "Global Brand Ambassador".
+Zedd continued releasing collaborative singles over the next two years, including "Funny" with Jasmine Thompson on 16 July 2020, and "Inside Out" with Griff on 23 October 2020, both accompanied by music videos.
+In April 2021, it was revealed that Zedd would launch a residency at Las Vegas's new Zouk Nightclub alongside Tiësto, with each receiving US$250,000 per gig; his initial performance took place on 3 July 2021.
+Later that month, on 13 August 2021, Zedd performed at Musikfest, supported by opening acts Gabi DeMartino and Dot.
+On 7 September 2021, the video game Valorant announced a cosmetic weapons collaboration with Zedd, featuring exclusive sound effects and custom tunes.
+He then collaborated with English electronic duo Disclosure to release the song "You've Got to Let Go If You Want to Be Free" on 28 January 2022.
+On 20 May 2022, Zedd performed a live-streamed set at the Electric Daisy Carnival (EDC) Las Vegas.
+Later that year, on 12 August 2022, Zedd entered into a commercial partnership with computer peripherals company HyperX, officially becoming its "Global Brand Ambassador".